FrankJaco/homeassistant-wwino-addon/wonderful_wino/README.md

             {% endif %}
           }

-**Don't forget to put in your Home Assistant's IP address where indicated and restart Home Assistant for the change to take effect.*** We will add a Home Assistant automation later to fully enable the ToDo functionality and provide some dashboard ideas as well.
+**Don't forget to put in your Home Assistant's IP address where indicated and restart Home Assistant for the change to take effect.***  Once restarted, you will have a new service called `rest_command.wine_consumed_webhook` that can be used in your scripts and automations.
+We will add a Home Assistant automation later to fully enable the ToDo functionality and provide some dashboard ideas as well.

 2. A functioning [Home Assistant Voice Assistant](https://www.home-assistant.io/voice_control/) enhanced with AI.
 (I personally use the [Google Gemini](https://www.home-assistant.io/integrations/google_generative_ai_conversation/) integration.)
 When your AI is enabled and properly configured, your wine facts are just a question away. *How many Cabs do I have?
 What is my oldest vintage?
 Which wine is rated the highest?*